Bondage Rope Tying 101

 - Boundary Marking: Mark off sections of rope you want to avoid crossing over themselves, known as the 'bight.'

 Despite its utility, the overhand knot has limitations.
 When placed under tension, it can tighten and become difficult to untie.
-This characteristic means it should only be used for ties meant to remain in place for the entire session or in situations where there's minimal pulling.
+This characteristic means it should only be used for ties intended to remain in place for the entire session or in situations with minimal pulling.

-Importantly, never use it in scenarios where it might need to support a person's weight, such as in suspension, as it reduces the rope's strength significantly.
+Importantly, never use it in scenarios where it might need to support a person's weight, such as in suspension, as it significantly reduces the rope's strength.

 The Reef Knot